bibanon/chan.arc/supplier-id-registry.rst

 ------------------------
 This file aims to provide as much useful information as possible to help when users of the ``chan.arc`` specification, the ``chan`` URI, and hopefully other people who use imageboards.

-First, an registry.json file with several example suppliers:
+First, a registry.json file with several example suppliers:

 .. code:: json